 This same thermal imaging technology is considered to be the best sensor solution for detecting cyclists, pedestrians, and animals in cluttered environments, thus providing ADAS integrations the critical information they needed in order to make automated, accurate decisions.
 Additionally, their latest reductions in cost and size make them essential components in future ADAS systems.

-This information has been sourced, reviewed and adapted from materials provided by FLIR Systems.
+This information has been sourced, reviewed and adapted from materials provided by FLIR Cores and Components Group.

-For more information on this source, please visit FLIR Systems.
+For more information on this source, please visit FLIR Cores and Components Group.